“Single vineyard estate wines has always been the dream.”

 In 2021 Kelly launched Mason Vineyard, her own winery dedicated to meticulously crafting exceptional estate, single vineyard Pinot Noir, Chardonnay and Cabernet Franc wines.

-Note: Shipping starts mid June.
-Wine available for shipping in Canada only.
-Out of Province shoppers, shoot us an email at wines@masonvineyard.com
+Note: Wine available for shipping in Canada only.
+BC Shoppers, shipping rate calculated at checkout.
+Remaining out of Province shoppers, shoot us an email at wines@masonvineyard.com.

 Pinot Noir | Unfiltered